MilicaOr/MilicaOr.github.io/publications.md

 #### Conference publications

 - M. Orlandić, and K. Svarstad.
-"An area efficient hardware architecture design for H. 264/AVC intra prediction reconstruction path based on partial reconfiguration."
+"An area-efficient hardware architecture design for H. 264/AVC intra prediction reconstruction path based on partial reconfiguration."
 In 2013 IEEE 16th International Symposium on Design and Diagnostics of Electronic Circuits & Systems (DDECS), pp. 86-91.
 IEEE, 2013.

 - M. Orlandić, and K. Svarstad.
 "A low complexity H. 264/AVC 4× 4 intra prediction architecture with macroblock/block reordering."
 In 2013 International Conference on Reconfigurable Computing and FPGAs (ReConFig), pp. 1-6.
 IEEE, 2013.